Recognizing and rewarding scientific research

-To apply, candidates must be researchers or doctors aged 45 or under working at a French public research laboratory.
+To apply, candidates must be scientists or clinicians aged 45 or under working at a French public research laboratory.

 Scientific Grand Prize

-The Grand Prize is open to practicing researchers and doctors (excluding those with emeritus status).
+The Grand Prize is open to active scientists and clinicians (excluding those with emeritus status).
 Each nomination must be submitted by a peer, who should highlight the candidate’s qualities and achievements.
-The criteria evaluated include the candiate’s standing and reputation in the scientific and medical community, their expertise, experience and achievements, the quality and excellence of their research, and finally the impact of their work on hearing health.
+The criteria evaluated include the candidate’s standing and reputation in the scientific and medical community, their expertise, experience and achievements, the quality and excellence of their research, and finally the impact of their work on hearing health.

 The laureate of the Grand Prize is awarded €100,000.

-Candidates for the Scientific Grand prize may only be nominated by their peers.
+Candidates to the Scientific Grand prize may only be nominated by their peers.
 They may not nominate themselves.

-Candidates for the Early Career Scientific Prize may nominate themselves for the prize or be nominated by a peer.
+Candidates to the Early Career Scientific Prize may nominate themselves for the prize or be nominated by a peer.

-Candidates who fulfill the conditions of the scientific prize rules will be examined by an ad-hoc committee of hearing science experts external to the Fondation Pour l’Audition’s scientific committee.
+Nominations who comply with the scientific prizes' policies will be evaluated by an ad-hoc committee of hearing science experts external to the Fondation Pour l’Audition’s scientific committee.

 Once the candidates have been shortlisted by the ad-hoc committee, the Fondation Pour l’Audition’s scientific committee will propose laureates for the two scientific prizes to the Fondation Pour l’Audition’s board of directors.